-The Criminal Justice (Rehabilitative Periods) Bill 2018 is a Private Members' Bill and was initiated in December 2018.
-The Bill was initially proposed by Senator Lynn Ruane, who stated that the Criminal Justice (Spent Convictions and Certain Disclosures) Act 2016 (see Section T1.1.4 of this workbook) is limited both in practice and when compared with other European Union (EU) member states and is not working, as it is not fair or proportionate (Ruane).
-She believes that people have the capacity to change and deserve a second chance (Ruane).
-The main purpose of the proposed Bill is to amend the Criminal Justice (Spent Convictions and Certain Disclosures) Act 2016 to provide for broader and fairer access to spent convictions and to provide for proportionality in determining the period before a conviction becomes spent, and to provide for related matters.
+The Criminal Justice (Rehabilitative Periods) Bill 2018 is a Private Members' Bill that was initiated in December 2018.
+The Bill was initially proposed by Senator Lynn Ruane, who stated that the Criminal Justice (Spent Convictions and Certain Disclosures) Act 2016 (see Section T1.1.4 of this workbook) is limited both in practice and when compared with other EU member states, and is not working, as it is not fair or proportionate (Ruane 2019).
+She believes that people have the capacity to change and that they deserve a second chance (Ruane 2019).
+The main purpose of the proposed Bill is to amend the Criminal Justice (Spent Convictions and Certain Disclosures) Act 2016 to provide for broader and fairer access to spent convictions, to provide for proportionality in determining the period before a conviction becomes spent, and to provide for related matters.
 Amendments were made to the text of the Bill at Committee Stage.
 This Bill has completed the Report and Final stages before Seanad Éireann.
-In order to ensure that it is robust and workable, some additional amendments are expected when it comes before Dáil Éireann (Naughton).
-The bill is at second stage before Dáil Éireann where the general principles are currently being debated.
+In order to ensure that it is robust and workable, some additional amendments are expected when it comes before Dáil Éireann (Naughton 2021).
+The Bill is now at Second Stage before Dáil Éireann, where the general principles are still being debated.